uqmgupt1/RpaUiPathProcess/README.md

 ## Processes

-This folder contains the source code for all the various UiPath project source code.
+This folder contains the source code for all the various UiPath prosses

 ## Common

 This folder contains common reusable components and utilities that can be reused across all processes.

+## Utilities

+contains other artefacts that are useful across all projects e.g. SoapUI projects to invoke Orchestrator APIs, Postman collections, powershell scripts using UiPath commandlets, etc.